hsmith876/practice/project.md

 ## Congratulations!

-You have just been hired by Health Data Scientist for the role of Data Scientist.
-As a new member of the team you have been put in a paired with the other new hire and charged with doing data preprocessing and creating a presentation that explores any useful information that can be gained from data preprocessing.
-You must then translate those findings into actionable insights that the team can use when presenting to stakeholders  what type of films they should be creating. ou have been put in a team with the other new hire and charged with doing data analysis and creating a presentation that explores what type of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the CEO can use when deciding what type of films they should be creating.
+You have just been hired by the Data Science team at Health Data Science for the role of Data Scientist.
+The team considers data preprocessing a useful skill all data scientist should have.
+In order to develop data preprocessing skills, new Data Scientist are usually paired and tasked with data preprocessing(cleaning).
+Along with preprocessing the data, the team requires a presentation showcasing your visualization skills.
+In particular, they want visualizations that present findings they can turn into actionable insights for stakeholders.
+The data set used

 ### Why focus on hospital readmission?